 One of our students had absolutely no programming experience and was never good at math.
 After a month of practice with Swift and these exercises he can now read and write code by himself and is diving headfirst into iOS programming.

-To complement the book we made an app that helps you solve the exercises from the book.
+To complement the book we made an exercise platform that helps you solve the exercises from the book.
 It gives you feedback by analysing and running your code.
-The app keeps tracks your progress and rewards you with achievements.

 Online Exercise Platform

 Subscribe now and get full access to our online exercise platform + the PDF and ePub versions of the book!

 PDF, ePub and mobi versions of the book.

 The Exercise Platform complements the book by giving feedback to the student, checking for common mistakes and testing out his source code.